 Restricting the sample set demonstrated the strong influence of sample selection on our ability to detect patterns and identify underlying processes (Levin 1992).
 For the Trout Model, colder, shallower, and more gravelly sites made up a progressively larger proportion of the sample as the analysis progressed from run 1 to run 3 (Table 4).
 Following this progression, gravel substrate and temperature appeared less limiting to brown trout standing crops (i.e., their direct effects declined), while sand substrate and depth appeared more limiting.
-Following the progression for brook trout. temperature remained significant (but became less important), gravel became less limiting, and brown trout became more limiting.
-These observations results support of trout distributions in Great Lakes rivers and reconcile apparently conflicting findings of positive correlations between brook trout and brown trout standing crops in some studies (e.g., Lyons
+Following the progression for brook trout, temperature significant became remained (but less important), gravel became less limiting, and brown trout became more limiting.
+These results support observations trout distributions in Great Lakes rivers and reconcile apparently conflicting findings of positive correlations between brook trout and brown trout standing crops in some studies (e.g., Lyons